ethangrant/mage-docs/README.md

 ## Installation

-Mage-docs is written in Go and has been compiled into an executable.
-See the latest releases to download Mage-docs.
+mage-docs is written in Go and has been compiled into an executable.
+See the latest releases to download mage-docs.

 ## Usage